 On October 24, 2022, the Company entered into a Master Services Agreement (the "MSA") with Abuwala & Company, LLC, dba as Orbytel, for provision of strategic consulting services.
 Orbytel made it known that it intended to utilize the services of the Keswick Group, LLC as a subcontractor in the provision of these services.
-Tony Goodman, a director, is the founder and principal of Keswick Group, LLC, therefor Orbytel was considered a related party.
+Tony Goodman, a director of Company, is the founder and principal of Keswick Group, LLC, therefore Orbytel was considered a related party.
 Statement of work #1 ("SOW #1"), executed with the MSA, committed the Company to \$209,250 in payments.
-During the year ended December 31, 2022, the Company recognized \$151,500 in consulting expenses associated with this agreement, with \$135,000 being recognized as related party accrued expenses on the balance sheet.
-The Company expected \$57,750 in remaining expenses under SOW #1 at December 31, 2022.
+During the years ended December 31, 2023 and 2022, the Company recognized \$57,750 and \$151,500 in expenses, repectively, under SOW #1.